alexnjoya/zkpass-bouty/README.md

 4. **Open your browser**:
    Navigate to `http://localhost:3000` (or the port specified in your configuration) to view the application.

+## Schema Setup

+- Head over to https://dev.zkpass.org/ to create a new project and a custom schema.
+- Replace the `apid` and the `schemaid` in the project in the `page.tsx` file.
+### NOTE: Make sure your project domain is `localhost:3000` when testing locally, and replace it with your own domain when deploying.

 ## Usage